SaraEsc03/BreakableToy-I/README.md

 ### POST/ product/ {id}/ markInStock

-** NOTES: **
+> [!NOTE]
-  - All data is stored in memory.
+>  - All data is stored in memory.
 On server restart, all products will be lost.
-  - Metrics are automatically calculated on every product fetch.
+>  - Metrics are automatically calculated on every product fetch.
-  - Frontend fetches from API using axios and updates table dynamically.
+>  - Frontend fetches from API using axios and updates table dynamically.